 During Q4'17, Rio Tinto undertook a schedule and cost review.
-Rio Tinto has provided Turquoise Hill with a high-level overview of the review's outcomes, in
+Rio Tinto has provided Turquoise Hill with a high-level overview of the review's outcomes, in which Rio Tinto concluded there were no material changes in project scope, cost or schedule.
+Following analysis of the review's conclusions, Turquoise Hill is in

-16 Each of the MD&As filed by Turquoise Hill during the Class Period was accompanied by a certification signed by Defendants Colton or Quellmann as Turquoise Hill's CEO and Colton as Turquoise Hill's CFO stating that the MD&A and accompanying financial report did "not contain any untrue statement of a material fact or omit to state a material fact required to be stated or that is necessary to make a statement not misleading in light of the circumstances under which it was made."
-Defendant Jacques similarly certified that Rio's 2018 annual reporte did "not contain any untrue statement of material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading."
+18 Each of the MD&As filed by Turquoise Hill during the Class Period was accompanied by a certification signed by Defendants Colton or Quellmann as Turquoise Hill's CEO and Colton as Turquoise Hill's CFO stating that the MD&A and accompanying financial report did "not contain any untrue statement of a material fact or omit to state a material fact required to be stated or that is necessary to make a statement not misleading in light of the circumstances under which it was made."
+Defendant Jacques similarly certified that Rio's 2018 annual report did "not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading."